General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Applications and Domain Models

-} To achieve the above task, initial efforts have been conducted to model the ternary complex formation induced by PROTAC molecules~\cite{deepprotacs,etprotacs}: DeepPROTACs employs GCNs to encode the ternary complex.
+\textbf{PROTACs Domain Models.} Some initial efforts have been conducted to model the ternary complex formation induced by PROTAC molecules~\citep{deepprotacs,etprotacs}: DeepPROTACs employs GCNs to encode the ternary complex.
 ET-PROTAC considers the cross-talk between the PROTAC, target protein, and E3 ligase, which enables the modeling of the complex process in the targeted protein degradation.

-\textbf{General Application 3: Protein–Ligand Interactions (PLI).} As illustrated in Fig.~\ref{fig:task}, protein–ligand binding refers to the highly specific and affinity-driven interaction between a protein and a small molecule ligand, resulting in a stable complex that can block the binding of other molecules~\cite{miller1997ligand}.
+\textbf{Application Description of PLI.} As illustrated in Fig.~\ref{fig:task}, protein–ligand binding refers to the highly specific and affinity-driven interaction between a protein and a small molecule ligand, resulting in a stable complex that can block the binding of other molecules~\citep{miller1997ligand}.
 The binding affinity can be quantified by the Gibbs free energy change $\Delta G$ of the protein-ligand complex, where a more negative $\Delta G$ indicates stronger binding affinity.
 Accurate prediction of protein–ligand binding affinity enables efficient identification of promising drug candidates and accelerates the optimization of therapeutic molecules.
 For example, kinases play critical roles in regulating cell growth and survival pathways implicated in cancer.
 Thus, predicting kinase–ligand binding affinity facilitates the effective screening of kinase inhibitors, which can selectively block these pathways.
 The screened kinase inhibitors are promising candidates for targeted cancer therapy.
-Formally, predicting protein–ligand binding affinity can be formulated as a regression task: $f:(\mathcal{P},\mathcal{M})\rightarrow \mathbb{R}$, where $\mathcal{P}$ denotes the protein and $\mathcal{M}$ denotes the molecule ligand.
-Some domain-specific methods, such as MONN~\cite{monn}, do not rely on structural information.
-To mitigate the false positive issue, KDBNet~\cite{kbnet} applied an uncertainty recalibration technique to refine the uncertainty estimates.
+Predicting protein–ligand binding affinity can be formulated as a regression task: $f:(\mathcal{P},\mathcal{M})\rightarrow \mathbb{R}$, where $\mathcal{P}$ denotes the protein and $\mathcal{M}$ denotes the ligand molecule.

+\textbf{PLI Domain Models.} Some domain-specific methods, such as MONN~\citep{monn}, do not rely on structural information.
+Instead, they predict atom–residue noncovalent interaction matrices as intermediate mechanistic signals to assist binding affinity prediction.
+To mitigate the false positive issue, KDBNet~\citep{kbnet} applied an uncertainty recalibration technique to refine the uncertainty estimates.